Here’s where you can fly from the Provo Airport

 Allegiant and Breeze, both low-cost carriers, offer affordable flights to several U.S. cities several times a week.

 Breeze flies routes to California, Colorado, Phoenix, Dallas, and Washington D.C., while Allegiant has a larger selection that includes several Western U.S. cities, Orlando, Nashville, and more.
-Breeze also plans on adding nonstop routes to Burbank, California, and Las Vegas, Nevada, in March 2026.
+Breeze plans on adding nonstop routes to Burbank, California, and Las Vegas, Nevada, in March 2026.
+Allegiant is also adding a nonstop route to Burbank, California, beginning in February 2026.

 While Allegiant does fly to Orlando, it is a seasonal route, with flights only being offered from mid-December to mid-May.
 Breeze also operates a seasonal flight to Orlando, which will fly from mid-December through mid-May.